 Procession Info for Our Lady of Guadalupe Day in Ajijic

-In Ajijic, the day’s procession starts at 4 p.m. at the Sanctuary for Our Lady of Guadalupe in the Seís Esquinas neighborhood, goes east on Ocampo/Constitución, north on Galeana, west on Zaragoza, south on Francisco Villa and returns to the sanctuary for mass.
-Then, celebrations continue outside in the small plaza until late into the night.
+In Ajijic, the afternoon’s procession usually starts between 4-4:30 p.m. at the Sanctuary for Our Lady of Guadalupe in the Seís Esquinas neighborhood and then goes east on Ocampo/Constitución, north on Galeana, west on Zaragoza, south on Francisco Villa and returns to the sanctuary for mass.
+Afterward, celebrations continue outside in the small plaza until late into the night.

 There will likely be a fireworks castle on the last night and possibly on December 10 and 11, as well.